anjalisilva/mixMVPLN/README.md

 browseVignettes("mixMVPLN")
 ```

-- A Tour of mixMVPLN: Parameter Estimation via MCMC-EM”
+- A Tour of mixMVPLN: Parameter Estimation via MCMC-EM

 - A Tour of mixMVPLN With Parameter Estimation via VGA